transitive-bullshit/bittorrent-client/README.md

 - magnet uri (as a utf8 string)
 - .torrent file (as a Buffer)

-Optional `callback` is called when this torrent is ready to be used (i.e. metadata is available).
+Optional `callback` is called when this torrent has been created.
+Note that the torrent may not have downloaded metadata yet when the callback is called.
+To wait for a torrent that is fully ready with metadata, files, etc., listen for the `torrent` event.

 #### `client.remove(torrentId, [function callback (err) {}])`